Second unit: Directors

 Christopher Nolan, Quentin Tarantino, Paul Thomas Anderson, Mike Judge, and Stephen Hopkins are among directors who do not use second units in their films.
 Sometimes, if a film has no second unit, another person will only direct a sequence.
 An example is Robert Shaye, who directed the melting staircase sequence of Wes Craven’s A Nightmare on Elm Street, which he produced, as well as having two uncredited voice roles as the television newsreader and the KRGR radio broadcaster.
 Occasionally, there is an uncredited co-director on a project, for example in Up in Smoke, where Tommy Chong, in addition to co-writing and co-starring in the film, co-directed the film uncredited alongside Lou Adler.
 That also happened with George Lucas, who directed the Vietnam War scenes in More American Graffiti for Bill L. Norton and directed reshoots on Red Tails for Anthony Hemingway, in addition to serving as executive producer.
 Sometimes, actors get a start serving as second unit director, like Danny McBride, who served as second unit director for David Gordon Green on George Washington, before making his acting debut in Green’s next film, All the Real Girls.

 There have been times when the stunt coordinator is not the second unit director.
 An example is John A. Stoneham, Jr. He served as stunt coordinator on Four Brothers, Shooter, Dawn of the Dead, and Total Recall, but Doug R. Coleman, Jeff Habberstad, Clay Staub, and Spiro Razatos respectively, directed second unit as opposed to Stoneham, Jr. Stoneham, Jr. served as stunt coordinator on Mean Girls, Bridesmaids, and Super 8, but no second unit was used during the filming on any of the three films.

 Because second units often film scenes with stunts and special effects in action movies, the jobs of stunt coordinator and visual effects supervisor often get combined with that of the second unit director.
 Unlike an assistant director, who is second-in-command to the main director, a second unit director operates independently.
 Thus working as a second unit director can be a stepping stone for aspiring directors to gain experience.
-Other times, directors may return to predominantly working as second unit directors for the remainder of their career.
+Other times, directors may return to predominantly working as second unit directors for the remainder of their careers.